devreplay/devreplay/README.md

 ]
 ```

-## Make patterns by using Regular Expression
+## Make rules by using Regular Expression

 ```json
 {